knightsUCF/SpaceGame/design/space ships/space ships.md

 I really like ss3, how clean that looks for a toy, something that has no frills, but realistic enough for an experience

+Study space ship / space stations scaffolding railing, choose something really coolf or that.

+Will look great in VR and deep space.